How do you get rid of ants using green products?

 - Spraying Ants and Their Trails with Vinegar

-Vinegar (with or without lemon juice) is an effective green ant repellent, though it won’t kill them (unless you spray them with enough so they drown).
+A good way to get rid of ants in the kitchen?
+Vinegar (with or without lemon juice) is a natural ant repellent that is effective and green, though it won’t kill them (unless you spray them with enough so they drown).

 Yes, the vinegar will repulse the ants already in your home and they will avoid it.
 And yes, you will mask the pheromone scent of their trails, throwing off the ants trying to find them.
 But when you disrupt their workflows, like when you spray them with a cleaning product, they will move to another part of your kitchen or home.
 Remember, ants have countless disposable workers to sacrifice, and they'll keep coming at you.